Zimbra Hosting Terms and Conditions Last Updated 10 March 2020

 - to record audio or video communications without consent if such consent is required by applicable laws and regulations (You are solely responsible for ensuring compliance with all applicable laws and regulations in the relevant jurisdiction(s)).

-To endeavor to ensure compliance with these policies and protect the Zimbra Hosting Service from being blacklisted, we register your DKIM-enabled domain(s) in Yahoo’s Complaint Feedback Loop Service (Yahoo’s “CFL”).
-Yahoo’s CFL sends reports to email@example.com, which we review regularly.
-Should you or we observe complaints from Yahoo’s CFL, you agree to collaborate with us to take steps necessary to stop your user(s) activities which generate such complaints.
-More information about the Yahoo CFL may be found at this link.
+To endeavor to ensure compliance with these policies and protect the Zimbra Hosting Service from being blacklisted, we register your DKIM-enabled domain(s) with various providers’ Complaint Feedback Loop Service (the “CFLs”).
+The CFLs send reports to firstname.lastname@example.org, which we review regularly.
+Should you or we observe complaints from one or more CFLs, you agree to collaborate with us to take steps necessary to stop your user(s) activities which generate such complaints.
 Your failure to comply with this Acceptable Use Policy may result in suspension or termination, or both, of the Zimbra Hosting Services.

 Mailbox Storage Quotas